mondbr/pands-weekly-tasks/README.md

 This task required from the students to create their own function rather than using built-in function.

-Newton method is that for any number N, the square root is $0.5 * (X + N / X)$.
+Newton method is that for any number N, the square root is $0.5 * (x + n / x)$.

 I have created my own function *sqrt(x)*.
 First I needed to check if the number is positive, as the assumption of this method is that the number must be positive.
 I used *if* statement and *abs()* module to get the positive floating number from the user input.

 In the function, variable *guess*  is defined as an initial guess that first iteration equals to the number we want to root.
 Variable *x* was the user input.
-Next, in the *while* loop we are checking next guess which is the Newton method $0.5 * (X + N / X)$.
+Next, in the *while* loop we are checking next guess which is the Newton method $0.5 * (x + n / x)$.
 I am using *if* statement to get the closest value of the difference between iterations.
 It is updating current guess to be the value of the next guess until the difference between them is small (less than 0,001).
 Then loop stops and returns the square root number rounded to the first decimal place.

 The program is called: